PDAL/PDAL/doc/stages/writers.gdal.rst

   Number of cells in the Y direction.
 [Default: None]

 .. note::
-    The bounds option is deprecated.
-Use 'origin_x', 'origin_y', 'width' and 'height' instead.
+    You may use the 'bounds' option, or 'origin_x', 'origin_y', 'width' and 'height', but not both.